ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     resources:
     - resources/homelab.cloud-root-ca-issuer-selfsigned.cluster-issuer.cert-manager.yaml
-    - resources/homelab.cloud-root-ca-crt.certificate.cert-manager.yaml
+    - resources/homelab.cloud-root-ca-tls.certificate.cert-manager.yaml
     - resources/homelab.cloud-root-ca-issuer.cluster-issuer.cert-manager.yaml
-    - resources/homelab.cloud-intm-ca01-crt.certificate.cert-manager.yaml
+    - resources/homelab.cloud-intm-ca01-tls.certificate.cert-manager.yaml
     - resources/homelab.cloud-intm-ca01-issuer.cluster-issuer.cert-manager.yaml
     ~~~

-    See how the resources are ordered to ensure that first the root CA is created, then the intermediate CA 01.
+    The resources are ordered to ensure that the issuer created first is the root CA, then the intermediate CA 01.

 10. Apply the Kustomize project into your cluster: